-- Assemblers take an assembly language file as input and produce an object file as output. - Assembling is typically accomplished in two passes. - First pass: stores all of the identifiers representing addresses or values in a table as there can be forward references. - Second pass: translates the instructions and data into bits for the object file.
+Assemblers take an assembly language file as input and produce an object file as output.

+Assembling is typically accomplished in two passes.

+- First pass: stores all of the identifiers representing addresses or values in a table as there can be forward references (e.g., jump to the end of the loop). - Second pass: translates the instructions and data into bits for the object file.